ubc-library-rc/gis-intro-qgis/content/qgis-gui.md

 [QGIS plugins](https://plugins.qgis.org/) are user developed tools that extend QGIS functionality beyond the basics.
 To access basemaps, we'll first install the OpenLayers plugin.
 Click on the **Plugin** menu at the top of your screen and select **Manage and Install Plugins...**
 ![Install plugin](install-plugin_20221024.png)

-In the dialogue box the opens, select **All** as a search category on the left and type "QuickMapServices" as one word.
+In the dialogue box that opens, select **All** as a search category on the left and type "QuickMapServices" as one word.
 Install the plugin and close the dialogue box.
 ![quick map services](quickmapservices_20221026.png)

 ### Add Basemap